All Products

 Manage users

-• In standalone multi-tenant mode, the usernames can be up to 20 characters in length and can contain only uppercase letters, lowercase letters, digits, and underscores (_).
+In standalone multi-tenant mode, usernames can be up to 20 characters and contain only uppercase letters, lowercase letters, digits, and underscores (_).

-You can use the privileged account in the system tenant to create and delete the users of a regular tenant.
+The privileged account can create and delete users in any regular tenant.

 Create a user